hadley/adv-r/docs-function.md

 ## Roxygen process

-There's a three step process to go from the R comments you write in the source files to Rd files to human readable documentation.
+There's a three step process to go from the R comments in the source files to Rd files to human readable documentation.
 The process starts with special comments starting with `#'` that indicate a comment is a roxygen comment:

     #' Order a data frame by its columns.
     #'